-How much does it cost to whiten your teeth in Waukesha County?
+How Much Does it Cost to Whiten Your Teeth in Waukesha County?

-Before you go in to get your teeth whitened, we recommend that patients schedule an exam to make sure that your teeth and gums are healthy enough for whitening.
+Before you go in to get your teeth whitened, we recommend that patients schedule an exam to make sure that their teeth and gums are healthy enough for whitening.
 Cavities and infections will be treated before the procedure.
 This way, we can make sure that tooth discoloration is not the result of a dental condition in need of treatment.

 To protect your teeth and gums, a rubber shield or gel will be applied.
-Then, the dentist will apply a bleach solution that will stain your teeth whiter over the course of an hour.
+Then, the dentist will apply a bleach solution that will stain your teeth over the course of an hour.
 You can kick back and relax while your teeth turn noticeably whiter.